The Route of Father Sarmiento

 The Route of Father Sarmiento is an itinerary filled with history, spirituality, and natural beauty, offering a unique experience along its 190 kilometers.
 From the city of Pontevedra to its connection with the Portuguese Way in Pontecesures, the route passes through coastal landscapes, towns with great cultural value, and monuments of profound significance.
 Each stage of the route invites pilgrims to immerse themselves in the tradition and serenity of the Camino, from views of the sea to the peaceful rural landscapes of Galicia.
 Through the following links, you can discover the main stages, their distances, points of interest, and useful tips to make the most of this wonderful journey.
 Keep in mind that upon reaching Padrón, the route merges with the Portuguese Way.

-The Villages of the Route of Father Sarmiento
+The villages of Father Sarmiento Way

 History of the Route of Fray Sarmiento